AdobeDocs/experience-manager-65.de-DE/help/communities/resources.md

 Die Tabelle &quot;Berichtzusammenfassung&quot;kann im CSV-Format mit einer Schaltfläche oben in der Konsole heruntergeladen werden.

-* Für eine Aktivierungsressource: Schaltfläche `Download Resource Report as CSV` .
+* For an enablement resource: `Download Resource Report as CSV` button.
-* Für einen Lernpfad: Schaltfläche `Download Learning Path Report as CSV` .
+* For a learning path: `Download Learning Path Report as CSV` button.

-Die vollständige Berichtszusammenfassung wird unabhängig von den zur Anzeige ausgewählten Spalten heruntergeladen.
+The complete Reports Summary is downloaded regardless of columns chosen for display.